 Budget Hostel In Vienna

-If you are the budget type, you can choose the Wombats Hostel Naschmarkt with clean and spacious room.
-The location is incredibly central in the city with walking distance to Naschmarkt and the train station.
+If you are the budget type, you can choose the Wombats Hostel Naschmarkt with a clean and spacious room.
+The location is incredibly central in the city within walking distance of Naschmarkt and the train station.
 Alternatively, consider a&o Wien Hauptbahnhof with a lower price yet accessible by public transport.

-Planning on visiting Vienna for the first time?
-Here are my Top 10 Things To Do in Vienna for beginner’s guide.
-There are so many exciting things to try out at Vienna and the activities are catered for all types of travelers.
+Planning on Vienna itinerary for the first time?
+Here are my Top 10 Things To Do in Vienna for a beginner’s guide.
+There are so many exciting things to try out in Vienna and the activities are catered to all types of travelers.

 If you’re a historical lover, you can plan one or two days of museum trip to explore and experience the centuries-old development of Central Europe.
-Don’t forget to spend some time to enjoy the classical music concert or enjoy a nice cup of coffee at an elegant coffee house.
+Don’t forget to spend some time enjoying the classical music concert or enjoy a nice cup of coffee at an elegant coffee house.

 - Schönbrunn Palace